inkle/ink/Sublime3Syntax/README.md

 ### To install

-1. Make sure you have *Sublime Text 3* from <http://www.sublimetext.com/3>
+Run (double click) the `install_for_sublime2and3.command` script.

+Or, manually:

-2. Open it and navigate to:
+1. Open Sublime Text 2 or 3, and navigate to:

-	Sublime Text 3 > Preferences > Browse Packages...
+	Sublime Text > Preferences > Browse Packages...

-3. Copy the `ink2.tmLanguage` file into the User directory
+2. Copy the `ink2.tmLanguage` file into the User directory

 ### Editing the syntax file